Azrand/kickstarter-analysis/README.md

 1. If a theater is looking to launch a Kickstarter campaign, May and June have the highest percentage of success at 67% and 65% in comparison to the rest of the year.
-2. December is the worst month to start a campaign due to a failure rate of 51%.
+2. December is the worst month to start a campaign due to a 49% success rate.

 **Conclusions of Outcomes Based on Goals**